together-sc/together/index.md

 ## Together

-We are a multidisciplinary team of people with a variety of experiences and expertise, including education, speech therapy, occupational therapy and educational psychology.
-We work together in the community towards our shared purpose of supporting young people who have special educational needs or are living with the effects of a rare condition.
+We are a multidisciplinary team of people with a variety of experiences and expertise including education, speech therapy, occupational therapy and educational psychology.
+We work together in the community towards our shared purpose of supporting young people who have special needs or are living with the effects of a rare condition to fulfil their potential.

 ### Our core purpose is to
 * support children and young people with their individual needs